Support Home > Reference Information > Attribution Overview

 Lookback Window:

 The lookback window defines how far back, from the time of install, to consider engagements for attribution.
-There are different lookback window configurations for device and fingerprint matches for both clicks and installs.
+There are different lookback window configurations for device and modeled matches for both clicks and installs.

 NOTE: A lookback window of one day means that the click must have been recorded <24 hours before the install.